 I've been using my MailChimp email list (link above) to send a message when there is a new PDF newsletter.
 If you'd like to be notified by WordPress.com of every new post, see "Follow Blog" below.
 You can unsubscribe from either service at any time.

 Category Archives: Travelogue

+Update: This year’s IWS Annual Exhibition in Perry has now ended.
+See the post “Well-traveled” for a followup!
 I’m honored to have two of my paintings in this year’s Iowa Watercolor Society (IWS) Annual Exhibition.
-Here I’m dropping them off at La Poste in Perry to join the work of artists from across Iowa, in a wide range … Continue reading
+Here I’m dropping them off … Continue reading

 I traveled to Our Lady of the Prairie Retreat near Wheatland, Iowa to facilitate a workshop on Contemplative Prayer in Watercolor, as part of a Winter Sabbatical for Religious Sisters.
 It was a restful day of painting and writing in … Continue reading